Midjourney, DeviantArt face lawsuit over AI-made art

 Lawyer known for GitHub Copilot case to argue artists' legal struggle

-Updated On Friday three artists filed a proposed a class action suit against major AI image generating companies – Stability AI, Deviant Art and Midjourney – alleging they infringed on copyright laws through the use of collage tool Stable Diffusion.
+Updated On Friday three artists filed a proposed class action suit against major AI image generating companies – Stability AI, Deviant Art and Midjourney – alleging they infringed copyright laws through the use of collage tool Stable Diffusion.

 "Stable Diffusion contains unauthorized copies of millions – and possibly billions – of copyrighted images.
 These copies were made without the knowledge or consent of the artists," their lawyer, Matthew Butterick, alleged on the litigation website on Friday.

 Stability AI released text-to-image tool Stable Diffusion in August 2022.
 It was trained on pairs of images and captions scraped from the web.

 It learns to identify common themes, styles, and elements among the training images, and combines these parts to form new artwork from written descriptions provided by the user.
 If you ask for a frog playing a toaster like it was a guitar, you'll get an image from the model that more or less looks like that, drawing upon what was seen and learned during the training process.